leshow/blog/content/post/rust_for_java_devs.md

 Doesn't require any kind of dynamic memory allocation.
 The compiler can figure out the exact number of bytes that this is going to occupy in memory, there's even a trait for this called `Sized`.
 The compiler can also figure out how long this value is valid for.
 It has a defined starting point when it was created, and when it goes out of scope (at the end of main) and it can be destroyed.

+Contrast this with Java, where you create instances of an object with `new`. `new` causes heap allocation, and a reference will be stored in your variable and passed by value.

 ### The heap

-The same is true of heap values, we can create these with `Box` (there are other smart pointers in the stdlib which also allocate, `Rc`, `Arc`, etc).
+We can make heap values in Rust too with `Box` (there are other smart pointers in the stdlib which also allocate, `Rc`, `Arc`, etc).
 You may ask why we would ever want to heap allocate if we can just keep putting things on the stack?
-The answer is varied, but one response has to do with the fact that not all types have a size that's statically available, so we can heap allocate to recover that information.
-Other times, you may have a large bit of data, like a large struct, which would normally case a big copy when it gets moved around, by putting it behind a `Box` or other smart pointer, we can shrink the amount of data we copy at the cost of the allocation.
+The answer is varied, but one response has to do with the fact that not all types have a size that's statically available, so we can heap allocate to make the size known (we'll do an example of this).
+Other times, you may have a large bit of data, like a large struct, which would normally case a big copy when it gets moved around, by putting it behind a `Box` or other smart pointer, we can shrink the amount of data we move at the cost of the allocation.

 ```rust